 Vision

-Togive under-served populations swift access to astute information, education, and research in the under-served biases of the oral and public health disciplines.
+To swiftly provide under-served populations with vital information, education, and research in overlooked areas of oral and public health.

 Mission

-We support the development of oral and public health manpower, services, and consumer products in resource-limited contexts by catalyzing aggravated access to information, research, learning, and innovation in the under-served disciplines of oral and public health.
+We empower the development of oral and public health professionals, services, and products in resource-limited settings by enhancing access to critical information, research, education, and innovation.

 General Plan